 New cobalt-chromium stent design in the treatment of real world coronary artery disease: rationality and study design of the all comers observational, multicenter WALTZ Registry

 El Waltz Registry es un estudio multicéntrico y prospectivo de marca abierta que evalúa un stent desnudo de aleación de cromo cobalto, stent Waltz™ (Microport Inc. Shangay, China) para el tratamiento de pacientes con enfermedad coronaria e indicación de revascularización.
 Doscientos veinte pacientes fueron evaluados e incluidos en el registro.
 Los criterios de inclusión de los pacientes fueron pacientes con síndrome coronario estable y agudo, diámetro del vaso de referencia ≥ 2,5 mm y ≤ 4.0 mm y estenosis del diámetro de la lesión ≥ 50%.
 Los criterios de exclusión fueron deterioro severo de la fracción de eyección del ventrículo izquierdo, tratamiento previo con stent liberador de fármacos o reestenosis intrastent en un vaso coronario a ser revascularizado o contraindicación a ser tratado con ASA o tienopiridinas.
 Todos los pacientes firmaron un formulario de consentimiento informado de acuerdo con la Dirección Nacional de Protección de Datos Personales de Argentina siguiendo la ley vigente.
 Todos los datos serán incorporados a una base de datos con un formulario de reporte de caso electrónico.
-El punto final primario fueron los eventos cardíacos adversos mayores a 12 meses (MACCE).
-Los criterios secundarios incluyen la incidencia de TLF, muerte cardíaca y no cardíaca, MI y TLR, TVR), MACCE a los 30 días y 6 meses y trombosis del stent, según la definición de Academic Research Consortium (ARC).
+El punto final primario fueron los eventos cardíacos adversos mayores a 12 meses (MACE).
+Los criterios secundarios incluyen la incidencia de TLF, muerte cardíaca y no cardíaca, MI y TLR, TVR), MACE a los 30 días y 6 meses y trombosis del stent, según la definición de Academic Research Consortium (ARC).
 Un comité independiente de eventos clínicos decidirá los eventos adversos a adjudicar al registro.

-Palabras clave: intervención coronaria percutánea, stents, stent desnudo, enfermedad coronaria,
+Palabras clave: intervención coronaria percutánea, stents, stent desnudo, enfermedad coronaria.

 The Waltz Registry was a multicenter and prospective open label study that evaluates the cobalt-chromium alloy Bare Metal Stent, Waltz™ Stent (Microport Inc Shangay, China) for the treatment of patients with coronary artery disease and indication for revascularization.
 Two hundred twenty patients were evaluated and included in the registry.
 Patients inclusion criteria were patient with stable and acute coronary syndrome, reference vessel diameter ≥ 2.5 mm and and ≤ 4.0 mm target lesion diameter stenosis ≥ 50%.
 Exclusion criteria were poor left ventricular ejection fraction, previous treatment with DES or in-stent restenosis an epicardial vessel or contraindication treatment to ASA or thienopyridines.
 All patients signed an informed consent form according to the National Direction of Protection Personal Data from Argentina following the current law.
 All data will be incorporate to a database by an electronic case report form.
-Primary end-point was endpoint is 12-month Major Adverse Cardiac Event (MACCE) rate.
-Secondary endpoints were TLF, MI and TLR; incidence of TVR, cardiac death and non cardiac death, MACCE at 30 days and 6 moths and stent thrombosis, according to Academic Research Consortium (ARC) definition.
+Primary end-point was endpoint is 12-month Major Adverse Cardiac Event (MACE) rate.
+Secondary endpoints were TLF, MI and TLR; incidence of TVR, cardiac death and non cardiac death, MACE at 30 days and 6 moths and stent thrombosis, according to Academic Research Consortium (ARC) definition.
 An independent clinical events committee will adjudicate adverse events.

-Keywords: percutaneous coronary interventions, stents, bare metal stents, coronary artery disease,
+Keywords: percutaneous coronary interventions, stents, bare metal stents, coronary artery disease.

 Los autores declaran no poseer conflictos de intereses.
 William Pan and Zheng Ming are employees of Microport Inc (Shanghai, China).
 Alfredo E. Rodríguez received modest speakers fee from Microport Inc